 Good security is the most important aspect of your website, and the most common way that hackers break into sites is by guessing passwords.
 In this article, we'll look at what makes a good password and how to choose one.

 The basic idea behind a password is that it's something that you know that no-one else does.
 A good basic minimum for a password is at least eight characters, with at least one digit and one punctuation mark.
 If you want to choose a really good password:

 - use numbers, symbols, upper and lowercase letters

 - make it at least 12 characters long

 - don't use words you'd find in a dictionary, letter or number sequences (e.g. abc123), or names of pets, friends or relatives

-Below is a list of the most common ten passwords used by UK users.
+Below is a list of the most common twenty passwords in 2016 according to Wikipedia.

 Needless to say that if any of your passwords are on this list you should change them immediately!

 Some of them are more obvious than others, but they are all classic examples of a weak password.

 Read more tips on how to avoid getting hacked (or what to do if you have been hacked).